Getting paid with Shopify Payments

 Payout and fee tracking

 You can track your scheduled payout balance and payout schedule from the Shopify admin.
 Payments are synced with their orders.
-This makes it easy to see how much you receive for an individual order.
+This makes it easy to find how much you receive for an individual order.

 When you use Shopify Payments, you pay the card rate, but you don't pay a subscription transaction fee.
 Stores that use a third-party payment provider pay both Shopify's subscription transaction fees, and credit card fees charged by their third-party payment provider.